avikumarzs/CEMS/README.md

 CEMS is a robust, 3-tier enterprise application designed to streamline the proposal, approval, and registration of academic and extracurricular events across a university campus.

-Originally built as a monolithic desktop application, **v1.1 represents a complete architectural migration to a cloud-native REST API model**, ensuring high security, scalable state management, and strict separation of concerns.

 ---

 ## 🏗️ System Architecture (3-Tier)